sjfaz/blog/README.md

 This is a tech blog deployed to jsclouddev.com.

-Blog posts are normally part of a series (e.g mini-nuggets, newbie-asks, mastering-it).
+Blog posts are normally part of a series (e.g mini-nuggets, newbie-asks, mastering-it, just-life).

 ### FAQ